 The first step to weaving is putting the warp on the loom.
-This is called “warping the loom.”
-The quickest and easiest method of warping is called “the direct method.”
+The quickest and easiest warping method is called “the direct method.”

 What Tools Do I Need to Weave?

 Today, most of the new rigid heddle looms come with a threading hook, warping peg, table clamps, and a shuttle.
-Some companies include yarn an extra shuttle and maybe a pick-up stick.
+In addition, some companies include yarn, an extra shuttle, and maybe a pick-up stick.
 Essentially, everything you need to get started.

-In addition, it won’t be long until you will want to add more tools.
-Here is a list of nice to have tools.
+In addition, it won’t be long until you want to add more tools.
+So here is a list of nice-to-have tools.

 - Additional Rigid Heddles: Since the rigid heddle dictates the yarn size you can use for weaving, most weavers end up with all the different sizes of heddles.
-You can use almost any yarn for your weft yarn that is in your shuttle, but you need the appropriately sized heddle for the warp yarn you want to use.
-There are now variable reeds that have interchangeable sections that allow you to alternative different sizes and texture of warp threads.
+You can use almost any yarn for your weft yarn in your shuttle, but you need the appropriately sized heddle for the warp yarn you want to use.
+There are now variable reeds with interchangeable sections that allow you to alternative different sizes and textures of warp threads.